Dental Implant Surgery in Windsor, CA

-Dental implant surgery performed at our Windsor, CA, office can require one or more office visits depending upon the type of implant you receive and the state of your jaw.
+It can require one or more office visits depending upon the type of implant you receive and the state of your jaw.
 If a patient has waited to address missing teeth and experienced some jaw atrophy (shrinkage), he or she may require a bone graft before receiving implants.
-Or, if gum disease or tooth decay are present, these must be resolved before moving ahead with surgery.
+Preferentially, if gum disease or tooth decay is present, these must be resolved before moving ahead with the dental implant surgery.
 You can depend on our doctors to recommend the best course of treatment for your needs.

 Surgery involves placing the implant into the jawbone to replace a lost tooth root.

 Prior to any implant surgery, our dentists use digital imaging technology to assess jaw bone density and determine the best positions for the implants.
 Traditional dental implants require uncompromised bone density for support.
 The images of your jaw can reveal any need for bone grafting, which can be completed several months prior to implants surgery.

 At Windsor Dental Group our sole goal is to provide patients with a prompt and effective solution to their oral health needs.